fabric-testbed/information-model-utils/README.md

 This library uses different sources to extract necessary information to build site and network advertisement models for FABRIC control framework:
-- fimutil.ralph - uses Ralph inventory system REST API
+- fimutil.ralph - uses Ralph inventory system REST API to create site models
+- fimutil.netam - uses NSO and other sources to create a network model

 ### Ralph REST
 Since Ralph presents information in the form of nested dictionaries, the library